Rhetticle/Loggy/README.md

 ![image2](https://github.com/user-attachments/assets/86f580f2-da47-4894-a557-aa4461093b21)

 ## Overview
 Loggy is a four input channel data acquisition device operating at 168 Samples/second with input channels being rated to +/- 12V.
 Loggy also has four extra channel (CH5 -> CH8) with CH5,CH6,CH7 being the x,y,z acceleration values from the on board accelerometer respectively and CH8 being the ambient temperature.
-Loggy also features two on board current sources (10uA and 200uA) accurate to +/- 5% for general.
+Loggy also features two on board current sources (10uA and 200uA) accurate to +/- 5% for general use (e.g. using with resistive temperature sensors).

 Loggy features a simple on board alarm system which monitors the eight channels to see if any go beyond a configurable range (alarm threshold).
 16 red LEDs (2 per channel) are used to indicate whether an alarm has occured or not for a given channel.
 Loggy allows alarms to be in one of three modes; disabled, live (alarm status updated repeatedly) or latching (triggered LED stays latched permenantly once threshold is breached).